This post may contain affiliate links. Please read our disclosure policy.

 - Perfect texture: They're thick and chewy, just crisp enough on the edges that they have a super satisfying bite.

-- Depth of flavor: Especially when you chill the cookie dough before baking it, these cookies have rich, complex flavor that goes way beyond a ton of vanilla extract.
+- Depth of flavor: Especially when you chill the cookie dough before baking it, these cookies have rich, complex flavor that goes way beyond the taste of vanilla extract.

 - Consistency: If you follow the recipe closely, they never fail.
 You'll never have cookies that spread into each other in the oven.